-Combined Single Limit \$1,000,000 each occurrence Bodily Injury c.
+Combined Single Limit \$1,000,000 each occurrence Bodily Injury Property Damage, and in addition non-owned and/or hired vehicles and equipment c.
 Workers' Compensation Insurance Coverage B \$100,000 The Judicial Purchasing Agent reserves the right to consider and accept alternate forms and plans of insurance or to require additional or more extensive coverage for any project or any individual requirement.
 Successful bidders shall provide certificates of coverage, reflecting the Rhode Island Judiciary as an additional insured, to the Judicial Purchasing Office, forty-eight (48) hours prior to the commencement of work, as a condition of award.
 Failure to comply with this provision shall result in rejection of the offeror's bid.